ShreyaViKu/MotionCut/README.md

 # MotionCut
 This is the Repository For MotionCut internship progress.
-Posting all my tasks from my 1 month front end web development internship
+Posting all my tasks from my 1 month front end web development internship.
 Shreya Kulkarni